-This exam will pose a series of long answer questions to be addressed by the student using the required readings, other materials and in-class discussions.
-The exam will be given to you on the last day of class

-(December 1st) and is due by 11:59PM on December 9th.
-Exams can be submitted electronically through the course's D2L system.
-Files should be named "PSYC481\Lastname".
-Submissions after 11:59 PM on December 9th are considered one day late.
-Late assignment policies per the Department of Psychology's Late Assignment Policy (see below) will then be in effect.
+This exam will pose a series of long answer questions to be addressed by the student using the leadership literature.
+The exam will be given to you on the last day of class (December 7th) and is due by 11:59PM on December 15th.
+Exams can be submitted electronically through the course D2L site.
+Files should be named "PSYC483_Final_Lastname".
+Late assignment policies will be in effect.